-The screen doesn't turn off during a call when you hold the phone close to your face (Android 9.0 or Android 10)
+The screen doesn't turn off during a call when you hold the phone close to your face (Android 9.0, Android 10 or Android 11)

 Why doesn't the screen turn off during a call when you hold the phone close to your face?

 IMPORTANT: This article applies only to specific products and/or operating systems.
 Check Applicable Products and Categories for details.

 - Android 11